Are You Feeling Anxiety?

 1) Anxiety-producing thoughts or beliefs.
 It is not uncommon to have an “inner dialogue” of thoughts or beliefs that create anxiety.
 For example, thinking “I’m too stupid to do this job”, or “I’ll never be able to handle this”, can not only undermine your sense of confidence, but lead you to have an underlying sense of fear and insecurity in the world.

-3) Disregulation of your nervous system from prior anxiety-producing events.
-Sometimes upsetting incidents from your our past can get “stuck” in your nervous system.
-Instead of returning to baseline after a scary or disturbing event, you stay jittery, wired or over-reactive even though the event is over and seemingly “forgotten”.
+3) Anxiety-producing events.
+Sometimes upsetting incidents from your our past can get “stuck” in your body.
+Instead of returning to baseline after a scary or disturbing event, you stay jittery, wired or over-reactive even though the event is over and seemingly forgotten.
 This can happen as a result of single incident such a car accident, assault or injury, or from more chronic situations such as negative or abusive relationships.
-Restoring the resilience of your nervous system will greatly reduce your overall anxiety.
-(You can read more on my Somatic Experiencing page about how this process works.)
+Restoring your resilience will greatly reduce your overall anxiety.
+To learn more about Somatic Experiencing®, in which I am Certified Practitioner, click here.

-4) Not knowing how to create internal feelings of safety.
+4) Anxiety Producing “Attachments”.
 Learning how to help ourselves feel safe is something we absorb (or not) in our formative childhood years.
-The field of psychology describes something called a “secure attachment” to one or both parents, whereby the child is soothed and comforted, and unconsciously absorbs the ability to soothe and comfort themselves.
-To the extent this didn’t happen for you, you’ll need to acquire the ability to self-comfort (that is, to reduce your feelings of anxiety) later in life.
+The field of psychology describes something called a “secure attachment” to one or both parents.
+In a secure attachment the child is soothed and comforted, and thereby unconsciously absorbs the ability to soothe and comfort themself.
+To the extent this didn’t happen for you, you will need to acquire the ability to self-comfort (that is, to reduce your feelings of anxiety) later in life.

 1. The Anxiety and Phobia Workbook, by Edmund J. Bourne.
 This book is a classic in the field.
 It provides an excellent explanation of the many forms anxiety can take, as well as exercises and steps to take to reduce anxiety.
 A good starting place.